No Local Double Exponential Gradient Growth in Hyperbolic Flow for the Euler equation: Introduction

 \section{Introduction}

 The question whether solutions of the two-dimensional Euler equation in vorticity form

-can exhibit strong gradient growth in time is a topic of ongoing interest.
+($\nabla^{\bot} = (-\d_{x_2}, \d_{x_1})$) can exhibit strong gradient growth in time is a topic of ongoing interest.
 The best known upper bound predicts double-exponential growth in time:

-with constants $C_i$ depending on the initial data.
+on a domain $\Omega$ with either a smooth boundary with no-flow boundary condition or no boundary (e.g. a torus).
+The constants $C_i$ depend on the initial data.
 A natural and important question is: Are there flows for which this upper bound is attained?
-The problem can be considered in bounded domains with no-flow boundary conditions or in domains without a natural boundary (e.g. on the torus).
 For domains with boundary, a recent breakthrough by A. Kiselev and V. \v Sver\'ak \cite{KiselevSverak} answers the question affirmatively.
+In \cite{KiselevSverak}, solutions are constructed that attain the double-exponential bound \eqref{doubleExpUpperBound}.

-For smooth solutions on the torus, the best known result so far was given by S. Denisov.
+For smooth solutions on the torus, the situation is far from clear.
+The best known result so far was given by S. Denisov.
 In \cite{Denisov1}, he shows that at least superlinear gradient growth is possible and in \cite{Denisov2} he provides an example of double-exponential growth for an arbitrarily long, but finite time interval.
-In the recent paper \cite{Zlatos}, A. Zlat\v os constructs initial data leading to exponential gradient growth, his solution is however in $C^{1, \gamma}$ for some $\gamma \in (0, 1)$ and not in $C^2$.
+In the recent paper \cite{Zlatos}, A. Zlato\v s constructs initial data leading to exponential gradient growth, his solution is however in $C^{1, \gamma}$ for some $\gamma \in (0, 1)$ and not in $C^2$.

-In \cite{KiselevSverak} the construction is based on imposing certain symmetries on the solution leading to a \emph{hyperbolic flow scenario}.
-The presence of a boundary and the hyperbolic flow work nicely together, allowing the construction of examples with double-exponential gradient growth.
-Considering double-odd solutions, i.e.
+In \cite{KiselevSverak} the construction is based on creating a \emph{hyperbolic flow scenario}.
+By imposing a symmetry on the solutions, a stagnant point of the flow is created on the boundary of the domain.
+The initial conditions are chosen in such a way the flow on the boundary is directed towards the stagnant point, creating a strong fluid compression and therefore strong gradient growth.

-is a possible, natural way to replace the physical wall from \cite{KiselevSverak} by the $x_1$-axis in order to try to create strong gradient growth in the bulk.
+A natural way to carry the Kiselev-\v Sver\'ak construction to the torus is to consider double-odd solutions, i.e.

 This construction was employed in \cite{Zlatos}.
 In \cite{Denisov2}, a perturbation argument starting from a non-smooth double-odd stationary solution (see \cite{Bahouri}) was used.
-Creating infinite-time \emph{double-exponential} growth away from the boundary, however, is met with considerable difficulties.
+So far, however, creating infinite-time \emph{double-exponential} growth in the double-odd scenario was not succesful.
+Our goal in this paper is to explore the difficulties in using this scenario, by proving a conditional regularity result.